 I was a young child but this was already a recurring illness that had begun at the age of two with pneumonia.
 I cherished this space from the outside world, which already seemed scary, and this feeling of being nurtured and loved.
 Until recently there have been very few moments in my life to rival this exquisite golden moment of love.

 What followed was a pattern; an internal battle between wanting to be strong to keep up with my siblings, to ’show them’, and being sick.
-Bronchitis became asthma, a near fatal tick poisoning at 11, back pain, depression and anxiety, endometriosis, poly-cystic ovary syndrome, dangerous births and finally Multiple Sclerosis.
+Bronchitis became asthma, a near-fatal tick poisoning at 11, back pain, depression and anxiety, endometriosis, polycystic ovary syndrome, dangerous births and finally Multiple Sclerosis.
 I developed an identity as a ‘sick person’, that was my place in the order of life.

 All this illness was woven with rowing, sailing, tennis, dancing, walking, natural birth, and, and, and … to prove I wasn’t the runt of the litter, any litter not just my family.
-I felt a defiant independence that waxed with a crippling emotional dependence.
+I felt defiant independence that waxed with a crippling emotional dependence.
 A desperate need to be different and an equally desperate need to be loved.
 It was a rollercoaster, perhaps a physical expression of my mother’s bipolar disorder.

 And underneath this physical battle lurked the increasing feeling of madness.
 A guilty secret that I couldn’t tell anyone, not even myself.
-My cover was arrogant calm, a demeanour that kept people at a distance, and a personal identity of a sick person who was doing her best.
+My cover was arrogant calm, a demeanour that kept people at a distance, and the personal identity of a sick person who was doing her best.
 This madness manifested with my family, when I was premenstrual, post-natal anxiety that lasted long after the birth of my children and finally, clinical depression.

 Yes, I had MS, yes, I was in a wheelchair, yes, my marriage was dissolving and I was facing an uncertain future but really, I had just run out of cover.
 I had exhausted my energy to not be mad, and I was in the open and exposed.
 This is where healing began.

 As I reflect on my life, I can see the reality in the story.
 My illnesses were all diagnosed in the evidence-based medical world; I have brain scans, blood tests, ultrasounds, surgeries, hospital records and reports, there have been real traumas.
-Yet I can also see the story in the reality, they are inextricably entwined.
+Yet I can also see the story, in reality, they are inextricably entwined.

 The story gave me an identity when I felt lost but it also interfered with my healing.
 I didn’t know how to be well.
 It also caused me inexplicable guilt; that I may have caused my illness or that it really may not have been real, that I have caused my own suffering and the suffering of my children.